 - GASB Statement No. 84 Fiduciary Activities.
-The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The statement is effective for periods beginning after December 15, 2018. - GASB Statement No. 87 Leases.
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The Statement is effective for periods beginning after December 15, 2019. - GASB Statement No. 90 Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61.
-The objective of this Statement is to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The Statement is effective for periods beginning after December 15, 2018. - GASB Statement No. 91 Conduit Debt Obligations.
-The objective of this Statement is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments-extend by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-The Statement is effective for periods beginning after December 15, 2020.
+The objective of this statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+The statement is effective for periods beginning after December 15, 2019. - GASB Statement No. 87 Leases.
+The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+The statement is effective for periods beginning after June 15, 2021. - GASB Statement No. 90 Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61.
+The objective of this statement is to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+The statement is effective for periods beginning after December 15, 2019. - GASB Statement No. 91 Conduit Debt Obligations.
+The objective of this statement is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments-extend by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
+The statement is effective for periods beginning after December 15, 2021. - GASB Statement No. 93 Replacement of Interbank Offered Rates.
+The objective of this statement is to address those and other accounting and financial reporting implications that result from the replacement of an IBOR.
+The statement, except for paragraphs 11b,13, and 14, is effective for periods beginning after June 15, 2020.
+The paragraph 11b is effective for periods ending after December 31, 2021.
+The paragraph 13 and 14 is effective for periods beginning after June 15, 2021. - GASB Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+The objective of this statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
+The statement is effective for periods beginning after June 15, 2022. - GASB Statement No. 96 Subscription-Based Information Technology Arrangements.
+The objective of this statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
+The statement is effective for periods beginning after June 15, 2022. - GASB Statement No. 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
+The objective of this statement is to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans.